praisetompane/mathematics/3_algebra/README.md

 # 2_algebra
 def¹: a system of symbols and rules of processing the symbols
-    that represent mathematical sentences¹
+    that represent mathematical sentences.

-def²: field of mathematics in which we perform calculations with things that are not necessarily numbers.²
+def: field of mathematics in which we perform calculations with things that are not necessarily numbers (Censor, 2015).

 **Disclaimer**: This is an ongoing and incomplete project to unpack these concepts and serve as my distributed memory.